jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "My dear madam, misery is, unfortunately, peculiar to no state of life.
 I love your sister, and she is good enough to love me.
 Such being the case, if she prefer misery with me to misery without me, I can only say that I share her taste, and will do my best to make her as little miserable as fate may permit."

 "If your efforts prove as weak as your arguments, Dr. Richards, that best will be a very poor one.
 Misery without you!
-Why, I will give Alice one year, just one, <p class="pagenum">Begin page 34</p>in America, or six months in Paris, to forget you, and be as happy as a queen."
+Why, I will give Alice one year, just one, <hr><p class="pagenum">Page 34</p>in America, or six months in Paris, to forget you, and be as happy as a queen."

 "I have always heard," said Dr. Richards, coolly, "that good Americans go to Paris when they die, so perhaps you may be right."